aherbert/gdsc-smlm/docs/calibration_plugins.rst

      - Log progress of the estimator to the ``ImageJ`` log window.

    * - Iterate
-     - When the PSF parameters have converged and a ``Free`` fitting option was chosen a test is done to determine if the angle or Y-width are significant.
+     - When the PSF parameters have converged and a non-circular PSF option was chosen a test is done to determine if the angle or Y-width are significant.
 If not significant the estimator will ignore the insignificant parameter and restart using a simpler PSF.
 The order of iterations is:

-       ``Free`` > ``Free Circular`` > ``Circular``
+       ``Rotating Elliptical`` > ``Elliptical`` > ``Circular``

        Note these statistics often don't work so unless you expect astigmatism you can choose to start with a ``Circular`` Gaussian and just find the estimated widths.